Skip to main content

 Tax Implications

 When it comes to taxes, mutual funds and ETFs are largely treated the same by the government.
-Unless either investment vehicle is held in a tax sheltered or tax deferred account such as a 401(k) or RRSP, then you’ll be taxed on any capital gains and dividends you receive.
+Unless either investment vehicle is held in a tax-sheltered or tax-deferred account, such as a 401(k) or RRSP, then you’ll be taxed on any capital gains and dividends you receive.
 Investments in a 401(k), IRA, or RRSP can grow tax-free and do not incur taxes when trades are made.

 That said, mutual funds tend to have higher tax implications.
 This is simply because they pay their investors capital gains distributions.
-These capital distributions are taxable regardless of whether they are held in a tax deferred account or not.
+These capital distributions are taxable regardless of whether they are held in a tax-deferred account or not.
 ETFs usually do not pay out capital distributions.
 Therefore, they have a slight tax advantage over mutual funds.

 The Bottom Line

-When you considers the costs, performance, and tax implications of both products, ETFs appear to be the better choice.
+When you consider the costs, performance, and tax implications of both products, ETFs appear to be the better choice.
 However, mutual funds may still appeal if you want your money managed by a professional.
 If you don’t want to be bothered with tracking the performance of the stock market yourself, then a mutual fund may make sense.

 Just read the quarterly statement they send you and ensure your money is growing to your satisfaction.
 However, if you’re focused on maximizing your returns, keeping fees low, and paying less tax, then ETFs are the clear choice as an investment vehicle.

 Explore